OpenDSA/OpenDSA-LTI/README.md

   $ make pull
   ```

-  - For the next steps, **Switch back to OpenDSA-DevStack termainal**
+  - For the next steps, **Switch back to OpenDSA-DevStack terminal**

 ### Deploy OpenDSA-LTI
   - You need to make some changes to OpenDSA-LTI repository related to your specific production server.
-To do that you need to fork [OpenDSA-LTI](https://github.com/OpenDSA/OpenDSA-LTI) to your github account and then add your own repository as a remote to OpenDSA-LTI in OpenDSA-DevStack.
+To do that you need to fork [OpenDSA-LTI](https://github.com/OpenDSA/OpenDSA-LTI) to your GitHub account and then add your own repository as a remote to OpenDSA-LTI in OpenDSA-DevStack.
 This way you can make your own changes to OpenDSA-LTI and keep up to date with the latest changes done in the originial repository.
   - In your OpenDSA-DevStack terminal, add your forked repository, replace `your_username` with you github account
   ```
   $ cd /vagrant/OpenDSA-LTI